emmy-1/Y-Combinator_datapipline/README.md

 Taking this into consideration, I adjusted my approach to managing this project.
 By loading the data into Snowflake in its raw form, I maintained the original data.
 This guarantees that I always have a backup and can make changes later without worrying about losing or modifying the original dataset.
 This is a critical step for ensuring the resilience of the pipeline, enabling you to reconstruct historical data if necessary.

 With the data in its raw form in Snowflake, it was easier to build a silver layer and gold layer using dbt.
 I was able to create a Silver table, which contains data-cleaning logic.
 Then, moved to the Gold layer, which contains ready-to-use aggregated data.
 This approach provides a modular and efficient way to handle data transformations, ensuring that each transformation step is clearly defined and happens only when needed.

+## Conclusion
+In this project, I learned how important it is to keep each stage of the ETL process focused on its specific task and to avoid making early transformations during data extraction.
+Instead of the traditional Medallion architecture, I first ingested raw data into Snowflake and used dbt to progress step by step, creating a Silver table for data cleaning and a Gold layer for ready-to-use aggregations.
+This project was a great hands-on experience with new tools like Snowflake, Selenium, and dbt, and it helped me reinforce best practices in data pipeline design and management.